pPrecel/cloudagent/README.md

     brew services start cloudagent
     ```

+### Manual

+1. Go to the [Releases](https://github.com/pPrecel/cloudagent/releases/latest), and download the right cloudagent version for your system.

+> **NOTE:** We don't fully support any Linux package managers ( except brew ).
+That means you must on your own craft a service background configuration ( Daemon ).

 ## Make use of it

 After installing and starting the service process you can pass configuration to immediately say agent which clouds should he observe (read more [here](./docs/configuration-file.md)).
 To check that program is working correctly use: